DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \subsection{Implementation Details}

 We use Isaac Gym for clutter arrangement curriculum learning.
-For each D/R-$n$ task, we used 1000 simulated environments and trained the PPO policy network over 10K iterations with a learning rate of 3e-4.
+For each D/R-$n$ task, we used 1000 simulated environments and trained the PPO policy network over 10K iterations with a learning rate of $3\times10^{-4}$.
 We then evaluated and selected the best-performing iteration as the policy for the next-stage clutter arrangement curriculum learning.
-The student policy is trained over 200 epochs with a batch size of 12 trajectories, each composed of 300 steps of recorded simulation data and a learning rate of 1e-4.
+The student policy is trained over 200 epochs with a batch size of 12 trajectories, each composed of 300 steps of recorded simulation data and a learning rate of $1\times10^{-4}$.
+In both simulation and real-world experiments, hand rotation is disabled, restricting the end-effector to translation and finger motion.
+This encourages dexterous finger use for singulation and grasping, prevents unrealistic floating-hand movements that may cause arm–table collisions on the xArm, and eases sim-to-real transfer.
+We use Isaac Gym’s default friction (1.0) for experiments without domain randomization, and maintain small inter-object gaps (1–1.5 cm) to enable horizontal contact forces and avoid self-locking.